 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The Baudot code is the name given to the alphabet set up to communicate with the telegraph machine.
-It has known several variations to adapt to different users and languages.
-The alphabet was later standardized under the name ITA2 (International Telegraph Alphabet No. 2).
+Baudot has had several variations to adapt to different users and languages and has even been standardized under the name ITA2 (International Telegraph Alphabet No. 2).

 Baudot | Original Alphabet (French) |